tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 [mapping_based_calibrator-1] [calibration_mapper]: New frame (id=28 | kid=-1).
 Distance=2.26 Delta_distance0.11 Delta_time0.10.
 Unprocessed=0 Frames=29 Keyframes=3
 ```

-When the roabag is finished playing, you should see the pointcloud map and the path of the lidar frames like the picture below.
+When the rosbag has finished playing, you should see the point cloud map and the path of the lidar frames, as shown in the picture below.

 ![mapping_based_calibrator](../images/mapping_based_calibrator/map2.jpg)

 ## Calibration

-Calibration starts anytime when the user send the command `ros2 service call /stop_mapping std_srvs/srv/Empty`.
-User can also send this command before the rosbag ended if user think that the data collection is enough for calibration.
+Calibration starts anytime when the user sends the command `ros2 service call /stop_mapping std_srvs/srv/Empty`.
+User can also send this command before the rosbag ends if they think the data collected is sufficient for calibration.

-In this tutorial, we send the command after the rosbag run until the end.
+In this tutorial, we send the command after the rosbag runs until the end.
 Once the command is sent, the displayed text should be as follows:

 ```bash
 [mapping_based_calibrator-1] [mapping_based_calibrator_node]: Mapper stopped through service (operator()())